Can repeating and non-repeating FRBs be drawn from the same population?: Single source rate

-At the simplest level, a large sky FRB survey can be described by its limiting (spectral) fluence $\Phi_{\rm lim}$ and by the time, $T$, it spends observing each point on the sky \footnote{We first consider a uniform value of $T$ across the sky; we provide a generalized treatment in \S \ref{sec:MonteCarlo}.
+At the simplest level, a large sky FRB survey can be described by its limiting (spectral) fluence $\Phi_{\rm lim}$ and by the time, $T$, it spends observing each point on the sky \footnote{We first consider a uniform $T$ value across the sky; we provide a generalized treatment in \S \ref{sec:MonteCarlo}.
 During the data collection period for the 1st CHIME catalog, the median exposure time was $\sim \!
 20$\,hrs \citep{CHIME_1st_cat}, which we adopt as a reference value when using a fixed $T$.}.
-While lower energy bursts are more common per source (Eq. \ref{FRB-rate}), such bursts cannot be detected to large distances by a fluence-limited survey.
+While low energy bursts are more common per source (Eq. \ref{FRB-rate}), such bursts cannot be detected to large distances by a fluence-limited survey.
 At the same time the number of sources increases rapidly with distance.
 The result is a competition between the detectability of low energy and close-by sources and high energy far-away sources.
-As detailed below (see also \citealt{LuPiro19}), for $\gamma<2.5$ the competition is won by the far-away sources.
+For $\gamma<2.5$, Euclidean geometry and a uniform volumetric density of sources \footnote{A verification of our results using all relevant cosmological corrections and not assuming a uniform volumetric source density is presented in \S \ref{sec:MonteCarlo}.}, the competition is won by the far-away sources (see, e.g. \citealt{LuPiro19}).
 That is, most detected bursts are from large cosmological distances.
-However, as we describe next, this conclusion does not necessarily hold for active repeaters.
-This is because, if a single burst energy / distance dominates the entire sample, then this corresponds to a single mean number of repetitions per source during the observed period, $\lambda_{E_{\nu}}=\mathcal{R}(>E_{\nu})T$\footnote{a verification of our results using all relevant cosmological corrections is presented in \S \ref{sec:MonteCarlo}.}.
+This holds up to a distance $r_z$ (roughly corresponding to the proper distance up to $z\approx 2$) beyond which the number of sources increases much more slowly, due to a significant departure from Euclidean geometry (as well as a likely intrinsic reduction in the source density, at eras before the peak of star formation history).
+The combination of $r_z$ and $\Phi_{\rm lim}$ yields the typical energy of detectable non-repeater bursts $E_{\rm lim}\equiv 4\pi r_z^2\Phi_{\rm lim}$ (those that are close to the threshold fluence and arise from distant sources).
+However, the conclusion that most detected bursts have an energy of order $E_{\rm lim}$ does not necessarily hold for active repeaters, observed to repeat $k\gg 1$ times during the survey's operation.
+This is because, if most bursts from sources seen $k$ times have such an energy, then this corresponds to a single mean number of repetitions per source during the observed period, $\lambda_{{\rm lim}}\equiv \lambda_{\rm E_{\rm lim}}=\mathcal{R}(>E_{\rm lim})T$.
 Assuming Poisson statistics, the probability that a source will repeat $k$ times during $T$ is $P(k)=\lambda^k e^{-\lambda}/k!$ \footnote{Several studies reported non-Poissonian burst arrival time statistics from prolific repeaters, with bursts tending to cluster in time \citep{Oppermann2018,Wang2018,Oostrum2020}.
-However, \cite{Cruces2021,Jahns2023} showed that once short separations (on the order of tens of ms, likely corresponding to non-independent sub-bursts) are excluded and periodic activity is accounted for, the remaining distribution is consistent with a Poisson process.
+However, \cite{Cruces2021,Jahns2023} showed that once short separations (on the order of tens of ms, likely corresponding to non-independent sub-bursts) are excluded and periodically modulated activity is accounted for, the remaining distribution is consistent with a Poisson process.
 Since deviations from Poissonian behavior would require additional model parameters, we adopt a Poissonian model here to avoid overfitting.
 This assumption can be revisited if future observations provide strong evidence for non-Poissonian statistics.}.
-Therefore, $\lambda/2$ is approximately the ratio between repeaters (sources observed at least twice) and non-repeaters and calibration with the observed ratio leads to $\lambda\approx 0.05$. $P(k)$ becomes vanishingly small for large $k$.
+Therefore, $\lambda/2$ is approximately the ratio between repeaters (sources observed at least twice) and non-repeaters and calibration with the observed ratio leads to $\lambda_{\rm lim}\approx 0.05$. $P(k)$ then becomes vanishingly small for large $k$.
 For example $P(k\geq 10)/P(k\geq 1)\approx \lambda^{10}/10!\sim 4\times 10^{-20}$.
-The fact that CHIME has detected multiple sources with more than 10 repetitions clearly means that such a picture is too simplistic and that the distance and / or intrinsic rate per source must be varying for sources detected multiple times.
+The fact that CHIME has detected multiple sources with more than 10 repetitions clearly means that such a picture is too simplistic and that the distance and / or intrinsic rate per source must be different for sources detected multiple times.
 The first point is addressed below and the second in \S \ref{sec:varyrate}.